 Hello!
 I am the MacArthur Hennessy Fellow at Stanford University's Center for International Security and Cooperation (CISAC).
 I was previously a postdoctoral fellow in the Department of Political Science at the University of Notre Dame where I also received my PhD in August 2024.

 My research agenda centers around questions of international security and racism, with an emphasis on nuclear politics.
 My work considers these domains independently from each other and the linkages between them.
 My work on realism and racism has been published in Security Studies.
-A companion piece considering the relationship between racial hierarchy and the balance of power through the international thought of Merze Tate (the first black woman to receive a PhD in government from Harvard) is available here.
+A companion piece considering the relationship between racial hierarchy and the balance of power through the international thought of Merze Tate (the first black woman to receive a PhD in government from Harvard) is available here and is currently under a revise & resubmit at the Journal of Race, Ethnicity, and Politics.

 In my book project, Racism among Nations: Geopolitical Competition and the Shifting Nature of Racial Hierarchy, I theorize the emergence of racial norms in the international system and how changing racial norms affect the inclusion of nonwhite powers into elite international clubs.